keul/keul.it/content/blog/link-preload-issues-with-analytics/index.md

 # Preamble

-This is a new chapter in my search for optimal front-end performance using [resource preload](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content) using `link rel="preload"`.
+This is a new chapter in my search for optimal front-end performance using [resource preload](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content) with `link rel="preload"`.

 To better understand the context see my previous article "[A walkthrough on prioritizing resources load using link preload](/link-preload-a-walkthrough/)".